BZIvanov/Learning-SQL/Postgres/queries/sql-commands.md

 ##### Union results

-- Useful for combining the result of different queries.
+- Useful for combining the result of different queries in a single table.
 - Both queries must produce similar column structure.
+The number of columns selected in the first select must match with the second select.
+- The columns in the result table will be named based on the first select.
 - Without union all, just union we would get 3 results, because duplicates are ignored.
 - If we use INTERSECT instead of UNION we would get only common results for both queries.
 - If we use EXCEPT instead of UNION we would get the results from the first query except the results returned from the second query.
 Basically everything present in the first query except the second.